 You can find the first part: Creating SVG files in Floriani FTCU here.

-This post contains some affiliate links for your convenience – which means if you make a purchase after clicking a link, I will earn a small commission, which helps me keep my blog up and running, but won’t cost you a penny more!
+This post contains some affiliate links for your convenience – which means if you make a purchase after clicking a link, I will earn a small commission, but won’t cost you a penny more!
 Click here to read my full disclosure policy.

 My Favorite Applique Tool